-What is holding us back from maximizing diversity and inclusion?
+What is holding us back from maximizing diversity and inclusion training?

-Here comes the big question about diversity and inclusion.
+Here comes the big question about diversity and inclusion training.
 What are the barriers.
 This question gets to the skeletons in the closet, this why it is later in the series of questions.
 Yet, you cannot achieve real change without addressing the real challenges to make it happen.

 This would have happened already if it was easy.
 That is why it has not happened.
 Because it is a journey, not a destination.
 And the road to getting there is bumpy and often filled with potholes.
 Those potholes are the unnecessary impediments slowing down diversity and inclusion efforts.